 We wanted to take this opportunity to hopefully answer most of your questions regarding the process of becoming a Texas Commission on Fire Protection and IFSAC (internationally recognized) certified firefighter through Training Development Group (TDG).
 Obtaining your IFSAC seals allow you to transfer your certifications outside of Texas.
 The exact process will depend on your local regulations but for the most part is a very simple process and we are here to assist you through it.
 If you are from Canada, we can assure you the certifications will transfer with no problem.
 We have former students in every Province of Canada and the transfer process was seamless.

 Congratulations, you have passed your test.
 You are now eligible for certification.
 To get your IFSAC seals is an easy process but it does have a few steps.
 Each seal is $15.
 As you can see below, you begin with the Haz-Mat Awareness seal and progress from there.
 This is because each subsequent seal has a prerequisite.

 FFI also has a medical training requirement.
-The following are the approved training courses for Canadian students.
+The following are some of the approved training courses for Canadian students.

 Canadian Red Cross- CPR-C